Michigan vs. Illinois odds, picks, predictions, best bets for college basketball on Friday, Feb. 27

 The third-ranked Michigan Wolverines will try to avoid another speed bump on Friday night when they visit Champaign to take on the No. 10 Illinois Fighting Illini in a Big Ten showdown.
 The Wolverines (26-2, 16-1) bounced back from their 68-63 loss to Duke last weekend by beating Minnesota 77-67 on Tuesday.
 The Illini (22-6, 13-4) have lost three of their past six games, but all three setbacks came in overtime, including a 95-94 loss at UCLA last Saturday.

-Tip-off at the State Farm Center is set for 8 p.m.
+Tipoff at the State Farm Center is set for 8 p.m.
 ET on Friday.
-The Wolverines are 1.5-point road favorites and are priced at -142 on the money line.
-Illinois is a +119 money-line underdog in the Michigan vs. Ilinois odds, and the Over/Under for total points scored is 157.5.
+The Wolverines are 1.5-point road favorites and are priced at -120 on the money line.
+Illinois is a +105 money-line underdog in the Michigan vs. Ilinois odds, and the over/under for total points scored is 159.5.

 We're taking a look at the best bets for Michigan vs. Illinois on Friday, with odds from DraftKings Sportsbook and recommendations from the SportsLine Projection Model.
 The model simulates every college basketball game 10,000 times and entered Week 17 on a sizzling 11-1 run on its top-rated Over/Under college basketball picks dating back to last season.
 It is also on a 20-11 run on top-rated CBB side picks.
 Anyone following its college basketball betting advice at sportsbooks and on betting apps could have seen strong returns.